 In an ever-changing legal industry where firms are constantly having to fight to keep the clients they have and to win new ones, many are focusing on solutions that enhance their level of service to current clients as well as prospects.
-In the white paper, Discerning Clients Are Forcing Firms to Raise Their Games, attorney Jordan Schuetzle, Director of Proposition Strategy and Market Development Lead at Thomson Reuters, tells us, “I’m very supportive of firms improving their operational efficiency, but if pressed to choose, I would first invest in solutions to better serve your clients.”
+In the white paper, Discerning Clients Are Forcing Firms to Raise Their Games, attorney Jordan Schuetzle, director of market development at Thomson Reuters, tells us, “I’m very supportive of firms improving their operational efficiency, but if pressed to choose, I would first invest in solutions to better serve your clients.”

 Here are some common law firm challenges and possible solutions you could implement to keep your client service front and center:

 Streamlining legal research and finding accurate answers faster: For many firms, there is nothing more important than having immediate access to accurate information.
 Indeed, client service, case strategy, document preparation, and most other case-related functions demand it.
 Westlaw Edge is an AI-powered legal research solution.
-It provides you with the most relevant search results and drives you to the strongest authority for your matter.
+It helps you complete research tasks in less time without sacrificing accuracy.

 Learning new practice areas and quickly getting new associates up to speed: Some firms are becoming less willing to refer cases outside of their core practice areas to other attorneys.
 In many cases, they decide to learn the new practice area so they can handle all their clients’ needs personally.
 They are also able to expand their service offerings in the process.
 Practical Law is a comprehensive solution for attorneys that need to quickly get up to speed on a new area of law.